Family Interrogation to the Tune of Pink + White

 my name.
 That’s the way every-

-day goes.
+.
 So I tell her that

 I write (weekly) for the school